 Current and Upcoming Therapy Groups

 Crossroads offers a variety of outpatient therapy and educational groups for clients and their families.
-There is an Intensive Outpatient Program (IOP) specifically for women that provides treatment for three hours a day, five days a week and typically lasts for six weeks.
-There is also a six-week family program, The Effects of Addiction on Friends and Family, for anyone who is affected by addiction, regardless of whether their loved one is currently in treatment.
+There is a Partial Hospitalization Program (PHP) and an Intensive Outpatient Program (IOP) specifically for women that provides treatment for three – six hours a day, five days a week and typically lasts for two – six weeks.
+There is a women’s aftercare group that meets once a week for an hour and a half.
+All of our group sessions are held in person as well as virtually.